Who Is Liable In Short-Term Rental Management?

 Whether you manage 5 properties or 500, liability exposure scales with your operation.

-How Short-Term Rental Managers Can Reduce Liability Risk
+How Short-Term Rental Managers Can Reduce Liability

-Professional managers can reduce exposure by:
+Professional managers can reduce exposure in a few concrete ways:

-• Ensuring vendors carry their own coverage
+Ensure vendors carry their own coverage.

 For more insights and tips for vacation rental managers and co-hosts, visit our Blog →

-Melia M. McDaris
+Melia McDaris

 Melia McDaris is the Marketing Manager at Wister Insurance®, where she leads brand strategy, digital marketing, and content across the company’s portfolio.
 Her work focuses on translating complex insurance concepts into clear, approachable messaging that resonates with short-term rental managers and co-hosts nationwide.
 Melia plays a key role in shaping Wister’s voice and visibility, ensuring the brand remains trustworthy, modern, and human-first in a highly regulated industry.